HTTPStanley/DivinityEconomy/README.md

     <li><p><strong>🚀 Instant Tab Completion:</strong> The plugin offers instant tab completion for all players and items, including hundreds of thousands of item name aliases.
 This feature allows users to quickly access item valuations without having to press enter, resulting in a more efficient and satisfying experience.</p></li>
     <li><p><strong>🎨 Customizable Items, Prices, and Aliases:</strong> DivinityEconomy provides server owners with the flexibility to customize items, prices, and aliases to better suit their server's unique needs.
 This feature allows for the creation of a truly personalized in-game economy.</p></li>
     <li><p><strong>🔐 Market Segment and Item Control:</strong> The plugin enables server owners to enable or disable specific market segments, individual items, and commands, giving them complete control over the in-game economy.
 This feature ensures that the economy can be tailored to suit the preferences and requirements of each server.</p></li>
+    <li><p><strong>🌍 Per-World Customisation:</strong> DivinityEconomy supports per-world customisation, allowing server owners to configure the economy differently in each world.
+This feature provides greater flexibility and control over the in-game economy, enabling server owners to create unique and engaging experiences for players.</p></li>
+    <li><p><strong>🔖 PlaceholderAPI Support:</strong> DivinityEconomy offers optional support for PlaceholderAPI, a plugin that allows server administrators to customize information displayed to players using placeholders.
+This feature enhances the plugin's customisation possibilities and versatility, enabling server owners to develop even more captivating and immersive economic experiences.</p></li>
 </ul>
 <p>DivinityEconomy is designed to provide a highly customizable and immersive economic experience for Minecraft players 🎮.
 With its advanced features and user-friendly interface, this plugin is set to elevate the in-game economy to new levels, offering an engaging and interactive experience for all users.</p>